amirrstm/ain-next-js/CONTRIBUTING.md

 ## Getting Started

-1. **Fork the Repository**: Fork the AINevis repository to your GitHub account
+1. **Fork the Repository**: Fork the AI-Nevis repository to your GitHub account
 2. **Clone Your Fork**: Clone your fork to your local machine
 3. **Set Up Upstream**: Add the original repository as an upstream remote